Visual Arts Invitation and Instructions

 - Any changes to images we request will be made by email, and must be completed by the deadline to be considered for the show.
 Applications coming in late in the process may not leave us enough time to review the application.

 The purpose of the booth image is to show the artist has a complete body of work matching or in keeping with the body of work represented in the first four images, and helps identify scale of the work.
 In addition, any work outside of the medium and context of the images submitted that may appear in the booth shot will not be considered as being accepted by the jury simply due to the fact it has been included in the booth image, and shall not be present in the booth.

 For image tips please go here.

 The short artist’s statement is read aloud to the jury as images are shown.
 Please note processes as well as materials used, and 100 characters isn’t much, we agree; however, make it your best 100 characters and try to avoid abbreviating or using txt style as it may delay the reading and result in an abbreviated reading.

-The longer artist’s statement is mandatory, and it provides more information to allow us to better understand process, philosophy and methodology.
+The longer artist’s statement is mandatory, and it provides more information to better understand process, philosophy and methodology.
 This statement may be utilized both during the review process (we review every application prior to the jury to check information, look at the images and double check category selection), and may also be referred to during the jury process.
 The more information we have the more complete our review process may be.

 - Ceramics: All original clay and porcelain work other than jewelry is accepted in this category.
 No machine-made or mass produced work is permitted.
 If multiple pieces of the same design are displayed each piece must be signed.

 - Digital Art: This category includes any original work for which the original image, or the manipulation of other source material, was executed by the artist using a computer.
 Work in this category must be in limited editions, signed and numbered on archival quality materials.
 Traditional photographs taken through a digital media should apply in the photography category.
 Work that starts with a photograph and manipulated by digital means must be entered in either the Mixed Media or Photography category.